JensJoschi/ball_game/README.md

 and avoids coupling.
 Other notable events are signalled via an observer pattern (e.g. collisions of objects), and the gameState doubles as observer.
 This allows e.g. counting the total number of game- wide collisions, and trigger changes in difficulty or color as the game progresses (independent of score).
 To demonstrate, the game turns cyan as soon as three collisions were detected.
+To demonstrate the versatility of the observer pattern, another observer (Sound) is added, and it plays a sound on various notable events (scores, collisions).
+It is independent of gameState and hooks directly on various Objects (paddles ball - currently the same as game state but may also be a smaller or larger subset in the future).

 **Control:**